jsonb-uy/rotulus/README.md

 ```
 1. `f` - contains the record values from the last record of the current page.
 Only the columns included in the `ORDER BY` are included.
 Note also that the unique column `users.id` is included as a tie-breaker.
 2. `d` - the pagination direction. `next` or `prev` set of records from the reference values in "f".
-3. `s` - the cursor state needed for integrity checking so we can detect whether the base ActiveRecord relation filter(initial `WHERE` conditions) are no longer consistent with the cursor (e.g., API parameters have changed).
-Additionally, to restrict clients/third-parties from generating their own (unsafe)tokens or from tampering the data of an existing token.
-The gem requires a secret key configured for this through the `ROTULUS_SECRET` environment variable or the `config.secret` configuration. see [Configuration](#configuration) section.
+3. `cs` - the cursor state needed for integrity checking, restrict clients/third-parties from generating their own (unsafe)tokens, or from tampering the data of an existing token.
+4. `os` - the order state needed to detect whether the order definition changed.
+5. `qs` - the base AR relation state neede to detect whether the ar_relation has changed (e.g. filter/query changed due to API params).
 4. `c` -  cursor token issuance time.

 A condition generated from the cursor above would look like: